 Her stage presence and magnetism were undeniable until her tragic death in 1995, when she was shot and killed by a friend and employee.

-Her devastating death is only part of her legacy, as fans remember her for her transformative music that inspired many.
+Her devastating death is only part of her legacy, as fans remember Selena for her transformative music that inspired many.
 Many movies and television shows have been made about her life, keeping her spirit alive.

 2. Ritchie Valens